CMU-Heinz-95702/Project-2-Client-Server/README.md

 ```
 3. Separate concerns on the server.
 Your code that listens for a socket connection should be separate from the code that performs the add operation.
 In other words, the actual arithmetic should be done in a separate method.
 The UDP socket communication code will make calls to this method.

-4. Write a client and server that has the following client side interaction with a user:
+4. Write a client and server that has the following client side interaction with a user.
+Note the period (full stop) after "Client side quitting.".
+You must follow the exact wording as shown in the following interaction:

 ```
 The client is running.